gilienv/R4R/Readme.md

 <a href= https://www.shuttleworthfoundation.org/fellows/pmr/>Dr Peter Murray Rust | ContentMine</a>

 ## Helpers and Volunteers
+We are grateful to our very enthusiastic Delhi Science student community who have graciously stepped forward to help us as Volunteers on this workshop!

+Mr. Amit Yadav, NIPGR
+Mr. Ambarish Kumar, NIPGR
+Ms. Vinita Mehlawat, NIPGR
+Mr. Nagendra Singh, NIPGR
+Mr. Priyesh Agarwal, NII
+Ms. Saumya Priyadarshini, JNU

+The Volunteers will be part of the workshop and assist with any issues from set up and installation to data checks and course exercises.
+Please feel free to request them for any support you may wish to have.

 ## About The Venue: <a href = https://www.indiahabitat.org/>IHC New Delhi</a>